alexwlchan/alexwlchan.net/src/_drafts/atomic-cross-filesystem-moves-in-python.md

 - python
 ---

-If you want to move a file around in Python, the standard library gives you two options: [os.rename()](https://docs.python.org/3/library/os.html#os.rename) or [shutil.move()](https://docs.python.org/3/library/shutil.html#shutil.move).
+If you want to move a file around in Python, the standard library gives you at least two options: [os.rename()](https://docs.python.org/3/library/os.html#os.rename) or [shutil.move()](https://docs.python.org/3/library/shutil.html#shutil.move).
 Both of them work in certain circumstances, but they make different tradeoffs:

 *   With os.rename(), you get [atomicity](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) but you can't copy across filesystems.

-    On some Unix systems, you get an OSError if you try to move a file to a different filesystem than the original -- for example, if you're moving a file from an external disk to your local drive.
+    On some Unix systems, you get an error if you try to move a file to a different filesystem than the original -- for example, if you're moving a file from an external disk to your local drive.

 *   With shutil.move(), you can copy across file systems, but there's no guarantee of atomicity.